bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 When a product option is created in V2 and assigned to a product, editing the global option using the V3 Catalog API will automatically copy the V2 global product option to a local product variant, option, or modifier.
 This is triggered by an `UPDATE ` or a `DELETE` call to either the [Product Options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/getoptions) or [Product Modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/getmodifiers) endpoints.

-Editing the V2 global product option using the V3 Catalog API will:
+Editing the V2 global product option using the V3 Catalog API will do the following:

 - Change the `option_value` > `id`.
 Not the `option_id`.
 - Create a copy directly on the product.
-- Copy over any variants, modifiers and option set rules.
+- Copy over any variants, modifiers, and option set rules.
 - Copy global option set rules as product rules and update the `sort_order`.
 These global option set rules take precedence over any existing product rules, which should mirror the behavior before the product was changed.

 Editing the V2 global product option using the V3 Catalog API will not:

 - Remove the option set from the store entirely.
 It will remain available in the control panel as an option set to be assigned.
 - Change product pricing, rules, or any other product modifiers.
-They will be copied over and assigned the product correctly.

 ### Update request to product option values

-In this section, we will examine the original response data for a V2 product and compare it to the final option response after updating one of the option values using the V3 Catalog API.
+In this section, we will examine the difference between the original response for a V2 product and the final response after updating one of the option values using the V3 Catalog API.

 The product used in this example is a t-shirt with a global option set of **Size** and **Color**.
 We are going to update the `label` property for **Size Small**, which has an `option_value` ID of 192.
 Make a note of the product's `option_values` IDs.
 These IDs will change when you make an update to the **Size Small** option using the V3 `/options` endpoint.

-**V2 GET response**
+**V2 response**

 `GET https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products/{product_id}/options`